MTA Bridges and Tunnels: TBTA officers

-TBTA Officers are NYS Peace Officers with limited authority under Article 2, §2.10, sub 20 of New York State Criminal Procedure Law.
+TBTA Officers wear a uniform similar to other NYC law enforcement officers.
+They are NYS Peace Officers with limited authority under Article 2, §2.10, sub 20 of New York State Criminal Procedure Law.

-Officers killed in duty
+Officer killed on duty

-Bridge and Tunnel Officer Thomas K. Choi was struck by a vehicle on the Verrazano-Narrows Bridge on October 20, 2013.
+Bridge and Tunnel Officer Thomas K. Choi was struck by a vehicle on the Verrazzano-Narrows Bridge on October 20, 2013.
 He suffered severe head injuries and was left in a coma.
 He died one year later.
 Choi had served with the TBTA for 11 years.

 Tolls

 MTA Bridges and Tunnels collects the vast majority of its tolls through E-ZPass, an electronic toll collection system.
 E-ZPass was introduced at MTA Bridges and Tunnels crossings between 1995 and 1997.